 - Communicating with other birth organizations – By working together, we are a bigger voice to create change in the birth community.

-- Cesarean Awareness Month – every April is designated as Cesarean Awareness Month!
+- Cesarean Awareness Month – every April

 - Partnership with the following films: Trial of Labor and Freedom for Birth

 - Chapters throughout the world attend expos and conferences to bring awareness to topics surrounding cesareans and VBAC.

 By working together, we can change the culture of birth!

 ICAN – Endorsement of Certified Midwives